 2. BUG FIXING

-Quite often happens, that we are entering the Heywhatsthat.com to generate our own panorama.
-It’s fine, but the author of this application advice to publicize our panorama first.
+Quite often happens, we are entering Heywhatsthat.com to generate our own panorama.
+It’s fine, but the author of this application advises publicizing our panorama first.
 When our panorama is ready, we must back to “All panoramas” (Pic.
 16) and find our panorama.

 Next, going through all the next steps we can deem, that everything is fine.
 When we see the files, we can guess, that it’s not (Pic.
 19).